On this page

 Challenges in loyalty reward schemes

 While loyalty reward schemes offer numerous benefits, they also come with their own set of challenges.
 Successfully navigating these challenges is key to ensuring the long-term effectiveness of your program.
+Here are some common challenges businesses face when implementing loyalty reward schemes:

 1. Keeping customers engaged